ComedicChimera/chai-lang.dev/static/html/spec.md

 ### <a name="3-int-types"></a> Integral Types

-An integral type represents in whole number that can be negative if the type is marked as signed.
+An integral type represents a whole number that can be negative if the type is marked as signed.
 There are several different sizes of the integral type as listed below with their corresponding type label:

     whirlwind